 1. Buy new equipment

 It’s essential to upgrade the machinery and equipment that you use to grow your business.
-If you use old and dilapidated gadgets and tools, it’s likely that your productivity will fall.
-Additionally, it will create a poor impression in customer-facing businesses.
+If you use old and dilapidated gadgets and tools, your productivity will likely fall.
+Additionally, it will create a poor impression of customer-facing businesses.

 2. Pay your suppliers early to earn discounts

 Are you familiar with the term 2/10 net 30?
 This is a facility offered by many suppliers.
 What it means is that if you pay within ten days of making a purchase, you can earn a discount of 2%.
 The other option that you have is to pay the full amount in 30 days.

 Do the math for yourself.
 It may make sense to take a loan to pay a vendor early.

 3. Step up your marketing efforts

 The most effective way to grow your business is to sell more.
 How can you do this?